Dk143gurjar/Dilkhush/README.md

 ## ⚠️ Security

-Bhartimusic follows good practices of security, but 100% security cannot be assured.
-Bhartimusic is provided **"as is"** without any **warranty**.
+𝐃𝐤𝐦𝐮𝐬𝐢𝐜 follows good practices of security, but 100% security cannot be assured.
+Dkmusic is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)